thesilican/its-not-commando/docs/GettingStarted.md

 To get started, you should first create a `Client`.
 A `Client` is the running instance of your discord bot.
 `Client` actually extends [discord.js Client][discordjsclient], so you can use all the methods from a discord.js `Client`.

-This will initiate a bot client with the token that you include.
-You can change the bot prefix and the [ownerID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
+You must initalize the client with your discord bot token, a prefix used by the bot, and your discord user ID.

 ```typescript
 import { Client } from "its-not-commando";